Second Session, 43rd Parliament

 Hon.
 Brenda Bailey: Hon.
 Speaker, I rise on a point of order.

-Earlier today in these chambers, we heard the member from Kelowna–Lake Country say some quite extraordinary things.
+Earlier today in these chambers, we heard the member from Kelowna, Lake Country, say some quite extraordinary things.
 It wasn’t an error in language as she spoke.
 She read it from her prepared notes.
-Not only did the member draw on a known Nazi slogan that we know has been employed by hate groups in our country, but also made reference to Indigenous Peoples having been cannibals.
+Not only did the member draw on a known Nazi slogan that we know has been employed by hate groups in our country but also made reference to Indigenous Peoples having been cannibals.

 I know that there are protected rights for people to speak in this House, and rightfully so, but hon.
 Speaker, I appeal to you to please review these specific things that were said.
 This member is drawing on old views that people were portrayed as savages.